Our research is editorially independent but we may earn a commission for purchases made through our links.

 The Dome Garden Glamping – Gloucestershire, England

 If you and your spouse-to-be love camping, then why not dress you hobby up a bit to celebrate your wedding?
 One of the best places to have a glamping wedding is the Dome Garden, which is situated on 31,000 acres of woods in the English countryside.
-Glamping weddings here can be reserved for 4-day midweek blocks or 3-night weekends, and guests sleep in comfortable domes that fit up to six people.
+Glamping weddings here can be reserved for multi-day blocks or weekends, and guests sleep in comfortable domes that fit up to six people.
 The covered deck can accommodate up to 90 people, and catering options are available too.

 Burning Man Festival – Black Rock City, Nevada